 Since royal finances can be a little complicated, here is a brief explanation of how it is worked out to the figure that Her Majesty receives in the form of the SSG.

 The Sovereign Support Grant:

 All profits from the Crown Estate’s work (be it renting of land or property, sales of goods etc) go to H.M.
 Treasury (i.e. the Government), and the Palace receives its money directly from the Chancellor.
-This payment is 15% of the amount the Crown Estate already pays in to the Treasury to cover this expenditure.
-Therefore, it seems clear that the Chancellor and Treasury are merely acting as intermediaries for this transaction, to show that Government is (minimally) involved in the funding of the Royal Family, and that the movement of funds is being properly regulated according to law.
-This, therefore, means that the Monarchy does not cost the taxpayer a penny.
+This payment is 15% of the amount the Crown Estate already pays in to the Treasury, and so in this sense, the public do not fund the Royal Family through their taxes.

 The Queen pays tax on the income from her Sovereign Support Grant

 This arrangement also means that 85% of profits from the Crown Estate are gifted to the Treasury, and is disseminated into public spending departments such as the NHS, and welfare system; this year it was a whopping £304.1 million to be spent for the benefit of the British people.

 In addition to the taxes already paid by The Queen on the SSG, the Palace (Privy Purse) also pays tax on the income provided by the Duchy of Lancaster, which she is entitled to as Monarch.
 This is a tradition which goes back centuries and allowed the Royal Family funds without having to levy taxes, giving the Sovereign a personal income.

 While the Duchy does not pay tax, the income receivable by the Privy Purse is taxable, after the deduction of official expenditure – thus The Queen is still paying into the Treasury.
 Her Majesty has voluntarily paid tax on this income since 1993.